jackrusher/mundaneum/README.md

 ## Condition

-The state of this code is appalling.
-It's around ten person-hours old, and currently a flaming mess of fragility and typos.
+This is young code, and the APIs are likely to change in the future.
 It is presented for entertainment purposes only.

-This project is just for fun, so I'm not really sure if I'll turn it into a proper library with things like doc-strings and tests and some possibility of actually working for anyone but me.

-The `mundaneum.core` namespace is all examples.
+The `mundaneum.core` namespace is all examples, should you care to have a play.

 Enjoy!

 ## License